 The following is an overview of Cuyahoga Arts & Culture's Project Support II grant program application process.
 News, updates and events (including technical assistance workshops and webinars) will be posted on the CAC website and distributed via email.
-Sign up at www.cacgrants.org and opt-in to receive CAC Grant Information to learn more.
+Sign up at cacgrants.org and opt-in to receive CAC Grant Information to learn more.
+We highly encourage all of our applicants to add CAC's URL and staff email addresses to your email safe senders list, address book, or contact list to continue receiving important information from CAC.
+CAC will not extend any deadlines if our emails are sent to your spam or junk mail.